 Tips for going to Mass with kids

 Before Mass, I remind our children what behavior was expected of them.
 I bring religious books and children’s Bibles with us for our kids to look at during Mass.
 After Mass, I give them time to run around outside or we go to a park for a little while to play.

-(For more in depth ideas on this topic, see “Tips for Going To Mass with Young Children.”)
+(For more in-depth ideas on this topic, see “Tips for Going To Mass with Young Children” and “More Tips for Going to Mass with Young Children.”)